-The District reports deferred revenue on its balance sheet.
+The District reports deferred revenue on the statement of net assets and the balance sheet.
 Deferred revenues arise when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
 Deferred revenues also arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to incurring the qualifying expenditures.
 In subsequent periods when both revenue recognition criteria are met or when the District has a legal claim to the resources, the liability for deferred revenue is removed from the balance sheet and revenue is recognized.